majguo/weblogic-on-azure-1/dr-database/README.md

    1. Select "Azure endpoint" for "Type".
    1. Specify "gw-eastus" for "Name".
    1. Select "Public IP address" for "Target resource type".
-   1. Find out the copied public IP address of `gwip` in section "Deploy the active WebLogic cluster", then select the matched item from the list for "Public IP address".
+   1. Find out the copied public IP address of `gwip` in section [Deploy the active WebLogic cluster](#deploy-the-active-weblogic-cluster), then select the matched item from the list for "Public IP address".
    1. Hit Add.
 Wait until it completes.
    1. Click "+Add" again to add another Azure endpoint using the copied value of public IP address deployed in the **West US** region by following the same steps above, but set "gw-westus" for "Name" and select right item for "Public IP address".
 Make sure the value of Priority is 2.
    1. Wait until the value of "Monitoring status" for both endpoints are changed from "Checking endpoint" to "Online".
 You can manually click Refresh to update the status.